vdbergh/vtjson/docs/source/tutorial.rst

      editor: NotRequired[str]
      year: int

-Attempting to validate the bad book raises the same exception as before:
+Attempting to validate the bad book raises a similar exception as before:

 .. testcode::